 AUTHOR CONTRIBUTIONS

 Prof. Santanu Paul designed the entire experiment.
 Dr. Krishnendu Acharya identified mushrooms.
-Ribhu Ray collected mushrooms and has performed molecular identification.
-Amrita Pal has collected and dried the mushrooms, prepared extracts, and performed all the laboratory tests.
+Ribhu Ray collected mushrooms and performed molecular identification.
+Amrita Pal collected and dried the mushrooms, prepared extracts, and performed all the laboratory tests.
 Prof. Santanu Paul and Amrita Pal analyzed data and wrote the manuscript.
 All authors approved the final manuscript.

 CONFLICTS OF INTEREST